 According to the Chicago Tribune, last year police issued 15,150 distracted driving tickets in Illinois.
 Nationally, 3,166 people died as a result of Distracted Driving.
 While the hope is that these new laws will cut down on the number of deaths due to Distracted Driving, these new strict laws are sure to increase the number of Distracted Driving tickets issued in Illinois.

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer, with over-26 years of experience handling traffic cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer, with over-27 years of experience handling traffic cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas is rated 10 “Superb” by AVVO, the highest rating possible for any traffic lawyer in the United States.
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
-The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
+Attorney and Practice Magazine gave James Dimeas its “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.”
 James Dimeas was named a “Best DUI Attorney.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
-The American Institute of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the years 2018 and 2019.
+The American Institute of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the years 2018 and 2019.”